Ohana Kai Vacation Rentals Contact Information 808-201-0701 Nihi Kai 510

 808-201-0701

-Many thanks for looking at Ohana Kai Vacation Rentals Nihi Kai 510 We welcome you ahead see the island of Kauai and also remain with us.
-Nihi Kai 510 is possessed by Ohana Kai Vacation Rentals a family member owned business.
-We have this one residential property and also invite you to share our holiday house with us.
+Many thanks for taking a look at Ohana Kai Vacation Rentals Nihi Kai 510 We invite you ahead visit the island of Kauai and stick with us.
+Nihi Kai 510 is possessed by Ohana Kai Vacation Rentals a family member had business.
+We have this building as well as invite you to share our vacation residence with us.

-Our apartment has 4 lanais (patios), 2 in the from, and also two in the back.
-The Lanai off the living-room has a partial sea view, however is considered a yard view largely.
-It's virtually like having an added area, due to the fact that you will certainly wish to start your early morning with a great mug of coffee on the lanai and finish the day, enjoying the sunset as you sip a glass of wine.
+Our condominium has 4 lanais (patio areas), 2 in the from, and also 2 in the back.
+The Lanai off the living-room has a partial sea sight, yet is considered a garden view mostly.
+It's practically like having an extra space, since you will intend to begin your early morning with a good cup of coffee on the lanai as well as finish the day, watching the sunset as you drink a glass of wine.

-The eating area has a lovely timber and glass table with 4 hand sculpted chairs.
-A large flat screen TELEVISION is in the living space, with blue ray gamer featuring wise TELEVISION so you could view your Netflix.
-There are 2 couches, one of which transforms into a queen size bed, and also there are likewise two arm chairs.
+Our kitchen has new luxury closets that are well equipped with dishes and also cooking tools.
+There are brand-new stainless Jenn Air home appliances consisting of a refrigerator, microwave, stove and also cooktop, and dishwasher.
+The granite counter tops are lovely, and also the timber trim creates a true exotic feel.
+The dining-room has a beautiful timber as well as glass table with four hand sculpted chairs.
+A big flat display TELEVISION is in the living-room, with blue ray player showcasing smart TELEVISION so you can view your Netflix.
+There are two couches, among which exchanges a queen dimension bed, and there are also two arm chairs.
+The whole apartment has stunning wainscoting from wall to wall surface, which simply includes in the high-end feel.

-The staircases to the lower level lead to the two bed rooms as well as bathrooms.
-The master room has a king sized bed, as well as includes island decoration, and a ceiling fan.
-The second bed room, the Jr Master collection has a queen size four poster bed and island decoration.
+The stairways to the lower level lead to the two bedrooms as well as washrooms.
+The master room has a king sized bed, as well as features island decor, as well as a ceiling follower.
+The second room, the Jr Master collection has a queen dimension 4 poster bed and also island decor.

-There are ceiling followers in every room as well as the profession winds, also, that will certainly keep you comfortable.
+There are ceiling fans in every space and the trade winds, as well, that will certainly maintain you comfy.

-You'll have enjoyable in the sea, Brenneke's coastline is much less than 100 lawns from Nihi Kai Villas, and boast some of the best boogie boarding on the island.
-There are so lots of activities to do from helicopter scenic tours, treking, take a zip-line, catamaran cruises on the Na Pali Coast that you will not be able to do it all; so when you come back, publication with us as well as receive an excellent discount.
+You'll have fun in the sea, Brenneke's beach is less compared to 100 lawns from Nihi Kai Villas, as well as boast a few of the very best boogie boarding on the island.
+Swim at the swimming pool, browsing, boogie boarding, as well as snorkeling can all be found within a few minutes of the condo.
+Bear in mind the sea is simply actions away.
+There are many activities to do from helicopter tours, treking, take a zip-line, catamaran cruises on the Na Pali Coast that you will not have the ability to do it all; so when you return, publication with us and also get an excellent discount rate.

 https://youtu.be/7lJ3vbR-A4M